A 44-minute periodic radio transient in a supernova remnant

-\subsection{DART Observation \& Data Reduction}
+\section{DART Observation \& Data Reduction}

-\\ DART (previously known as DSRT, for a detail description, see Yan et.al 2023 \cite{yan2023super}) is a synthetic aperture circular array telescope completed in 2023 for dynamic solar imaging.
+\\ DART (previously known as DSRT, for a detailed description, see Yan et al. 2023 \cite{yan2023super}) is a synthetic aperture circular array telescope completed in 2023 for dynamic solar imaging.
 Located in Daocheng, Sichuan Province, China, DART is part of the Chinese Meridian Project’s key observation sites \cite{wang2024china}.
 The array consists of 313 parabolic antennas, each with a 6-meter aperture evenly distributed on a circle, forming a configuration with a diameter of 1 kilometer.
 We utilize DART to image the sky in the frequency band of 149-459~MHz.
 The maximum field of view (FOV) of DART at 150 MHz is approximately $20^{\circ}\times20^{\circ}$.
 For the high-frequency band, the angular resolution is approximately 100 arc-seconds.
 By fitting the point spread function (PSF) of a bright point source within a 3 dB angular width, DART achieves a positional precision of a few arcseconds for point sources.
 The telescope’s ability to produce continuous interferometric images with a temporal resolution as fast as 5 milliseconds makes it an exceptionally powerful tool for surveying dynamic phenomena across the Universe.